elehcimd/nb2md/README.md

 ## Development

 Tests, builds and releases are managed with `Fabric`.
-Install Fabric in your system.
-To install Fabric:
+You also need the `wheel` package.
+To install them:

 ```
-pip install Fabric3
+pip install wheel Fabric3
 ```

 ### Building and publishing a new release